 two months after they have been submitted to the Library.

 The University of Connecticut does not have copies of

 theses/dissertations for sale.
-UConn Ph.D. dissertations may be
+UConn Ph.D. dissertations up to 2011 may be

 Locating Theses and Dissertations in HOMER:

 All UConn dissertations and theses held by the Libraries can be